All Episodes

 That's probably what they don't like.

-Story won't have many changes, but it'll have uh a headline change, like rich to get soaked, bankers especially hard hit by Obama tax hikes in new budget.
+Story won't have many changes, but it'll have a headline change, like rich to get soaked, bankers especially hard hit by Obama tax hikes in new budget.

 I got something that could, I think, offer more pleasure more frequently than even your music.

-And this would plug into your television.
+We could call it the Obama, and this would plug into your television.

 Can you imagine this?